thepriben/sports-facilities-africa-osm-2025/README.md

 ### 3.1 The Singular Case of Netball: A Minor Sport with Major Rank

 Netball ranks fifth in the recorded sports list (3,377 sites), ahead of globally prominent disciplines like volleyball, cricket, or rugby.
 This may be surprising, since the sport is relatively unknown outside a few contexts.
-Originating from a British educational adaptation of basketball, netball is especially practiced in **Commonwealth anglophone countries**, particularly among women, in school and community contexts, [`interactive map`](https://benoit-prieur.fr/netball_map.html).
+Originating from a British educational adaptation of basketball, netball is especially practiced in **Commonwealth anglophone countries**, particularly among women, in school and community contexts.

 The spatial analysis shows a strong concentration in **East and Southern Africa**—Kenya, South Africa, Malawi, Zimbabwe—precisely the areas where the British colonial legacy integrated the sport into education policies.
 In contrast, francophone and lusophone countries record almost no netball facilities.